What is Failure Mode and Effect Analysis?

 The goal of a sustainable, effective production process should be to have quality checking measures in place from the get-go - to design quality into the product, rather than inspect for it later.

-- Redesigning a process/product or changing the way an existing process is being executed
+- Redesigning a process/product or changing the way an existing process flows

-- Before a control plan is issued, or before improvements are being considered
+- Before issuing a control plan or before improvements are considered

-- Whenever you’re looking to analyze a process’ or a product’s weaknesses and need to be able to prioritize which of them are critical, necessary to be addressed.
+- Whenever you’re looking to analyze a process or a product’s weaknesses and need to prioritize which of them are critical.

 What types of FMEA are there?

-Failure Mode and Effect Analysis are typically assigned to assess one of these 3 areas: a function or system, a design, or a process.
+Failure Mode and Effect Analysis are typically assigned to assess one of these three areas: a function or system, a design, or a process.

 - A system FMEA

 addresses breakdowns that impact the entire system you operate within.
-It looks at the relationship between its subsystems, and their integration with each other, and other, external systems.
-It’s high-level analysis, at times too general to be possibly accurate (depending on the system size).
+It looks at the relationship between its subsystems and their integration with each other or external systems.
+It’s a high-level analysis, at times too general to be possibly accurate (depending on the system size).

 - A design FMEA